Bijikyu/coreCSS/README.md

 This project is licensed under the [MIT License](LICENSE).

 ## Performance testing
-A script for measuring download times from jsDelivr and GitHub Pages is in [docs/performance.md](docs/performance.md).
-Use it to verify asset delivery speed under load.
+The repository includes a script for measuring download times from jsDelivr and GitHub Pages located in [docs/performance.md](docs/performance.md).
+A GitHub Actions workflow runs this benchmark automatically on each push and uploads the results as an artifact so you can track performance over time.